deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 Ava smiled at the joke.
 Their flight wasn’t exactly the height of luxury, she was in a bucket seat with a four-point harness on rather than some comfortable commercial thing.
 Still, she made sure nothing was loose around her and then grabbed her camera to record the landing.

-Around her, the other three turned on their Go-Pros and Francesca gave her a curious look as she produced a camera drone from her bag. “...You like to do things the old-fashioned way, don’t you?”
+Around her, the other three turned on their GoPros and Francesca gave her a curious look as she produced a camera drone from her bag. “...You like to do things the old-fashioned way, don’t you?”

-“It’s part of my brand,” Ava gave her a shrug.
+“It’s part of my brand.”
+Ava gave her a shrug.
 She’d heard that comment before, and she knew better than to say that she felt her way was more authentic.
 Anyone could just wander around with a camera drone and a body-cam and a head-cam and then pick out some decent shots and clips from among the hours of footage back in the comfort of their office.

 She also knew better than to mention all the awards on her shelf.
 There was an *art* to photojournalism, and it sprang from the art of photography.
 She controlled the framing, the color balance, the depth of field, shutter speed...
 She could do things with her camera that turned the news into *life.* Bare facts became poetry when attached to the right image.